LearnersGuild/partners/Operating-Model/Holacracy/Home.md

 The organization and governance model of Learners Guild is based on [Holacracy][holacracy].

-We run our business on a modified version of the [Holacracy Constitution](https://github.com/LearnersGuild/Holacracy-Constitution) that allows for circles to opt in and out of self-governance.
+We run our business on the [Holacracy Constitution] (https://github.com/LearnersGuild/Holacracy-Constitution) with an important policy that allows for circles to opt in and out of self-governance.

+This policy:
+Policy: Localized Governance

+Each circle shall delegate its governance authority to the role of @Governor.

+The @Governor of each circle shall have exclusive authority of passing governance in their circle.

+For a circle to evolve to distributed governance.
+The @Governer, @Lead Link of the circle, and @Holacracy Engagement Lead need to all agree.

+For a circle to turn back towards localized governance, the @Lead Link of the circle and @Holacracy Engagement Lead need to agree.

+Role: Governor
+<br>Purpose:  This circle's structure evolved through governance in order to optimally express its purpose
+<br>Domain: This circle’s governance
+<br>Accountabilities:
+- Meeting with circle members in order to process their governance tensions
+- Acting as Secretary when enacting governance outside of a meeting
+- Creating and passing governance proposals for this circle

 Holacracy is a new way of running an organization that removes power from a management hierarchy and distributes it across clear roles, which can then be executed autonomously.
 The work is actually more structured than in a conventional company, just differently so.
 With Holacracy, there is a clear set of rules and processes for how a team breaks up its work, and defines its roles with clear accountabilities and expectations.